 The $100 Startup, by Chris Guillebeau

 While a lot of these other books are about the big picture and finding your general path or passion, this book is the opposite.
 It doesn’t care what your idea is, but will tell you how to get your butt going on it and start making some cash.
-I started reading this one and quickly realized that it would be invaluable, but that I’m not quite ready for it yet.
-I bought it anyway so I can finish it later once I’m at a point to start using Guillebeau’s great advice.
+I started reading this one and quickly realized that it would be invaluable if I determined that entrepreneurship was right for me, but that I’m not quite ready for it yet.
+I bought it anyway so I can finish it later once I’m at a point to start exploring that possibility.

 Interesting quote: “I can be very passionate about eating pizza, but no one is going to pay me to do it.”